The

 -- Johann Schnarchhund

-would sound something like Old Iemy -- it's fun to listen to but really
+same time, it would sound something like Old Iemy -- it's fun to listen to

--- it had taken a lot more than twelve minutes for us to get from the
+pretty late -- it had taken a lot more than twelve minutes for us to get

-place where I slept to the Assembly Hall.
-A few cats who were
+from the place where I slept to the Assembly Hall.
+A few cats who

-even later trickled in after us.
-But still, now that everyone was
+were even later trickled in after us.
+But still, now that everyone

-settled down to listen to the Speech, I realized there were hardly more
+was settled down to listen to the Speech, I realized there were hardly

-several of the "crew members" who appeared at first to be frozen in
+of the "crew members" who appeared at first to be frozen in rapt attention

 asleep.